Gerry33/WeatherStation/README.md

 # ESP8266 Weatherstation with TFT Display

 This is another fork of the ESP8266 Weatherstation based on https://github.com/Bodmer/TFT_eSPI/tree/master/examples/320%20x%20240/weather-station-v8.
-All credits go to the persons referred in the code and the headers.
+All credits go to the persons referred in the code.

-This fork has the following additional features and problem avoidances:
+This fork has the following additional features:

 	- Wunderground client:
-		- Adapations using simplifications to new WG API:  winddir, pressure trend, own icons, ...
+		- Adpations using the new simplifications of the new WG API:  winddir, pressure trend, language specifics, ...
 		- HTTClient (instead of Wificlient)
 		(Tested with ~ 10k simulated queries to an own WU simulation server.
 No heap or performance issues any more.